65SM9000PUA NanoCell 120Hz Smart LED TV

-LG’s smart TV platform uses a new webOS 4.5 version on 2019 TVs which brings a new look and added functions.
+LG’s smart TV platform uses a new webOS 4.5 version on its 2019 TVs which brings a new look and added functions.
 The on-screen menu is getting an improvement, adding a second contextual row to the app menu that pops up when you select an app.
 In this second row, you’ll see recently watched content, along with movie recommendations and trending content.

 Smart home enthusiasts will be pleased to learn that the new version of webOS also includes a feature called Home Dashboard.
 This dedicated tool lets you manage all of your connected home devices, from smart doorbells to thermostats, right from the TV.

 LG’s webOS now supports Amazon Alexa and Google Assistant and will be adding support of Apple’s AirPlay 2 and HomeKit.

 webOS 4.5 will continue to bring together all of the most popular streaming video apps, including Netflix and Amazon plus many more, some of which offer content in 4K and HDR.

 Additionally, webOS 4.5 uses your content choices and puts together entertainment options that neatly organize your recent viewing history, what’s on Live TV, what you might like to watch next, and the latest movies, TV shows, apps, and games from the LG Content Store.